Drazin Inverses in Categories: Drazin Inverses, Drazin Objects, and Drazin Categories

 On the other hand, $\mathsf{FinSET}$ does have all Drazin inverses.
-Since the statement that endomorphisms on a finite set have Drazin inverse does not, to the best of our knowledge, appear in the literature, so we shall prove it in full here.
-We shall actually prove a stronger statement: namely that every finite set enriched category is Drazin.
-A category is finite set enriched if and only if every homset is finite. $\mathsf{FinSET}$ is clearly an example of a finite set enriched category as every homset is finite.
+In fact, every finite set enriched category is Drazin.
+Recall that a category is finite set enriched if and only if every homset is finite.